 A survey session is a batch of individual surveys which a subject needs to fill out at a single timepoint.
 A member of the study team configures the session, and then either sends a link to the subject via email, or has the subject fill out the surveys on a tablet (e.g., while in clinic).
 To configure the session, follow these steps:

 - Go to the Scribe website (https://scribe.cancer.gov/) and log in.

 - From the Realms menu, choose "ACT"; this will bring up your study dashboard.

 - On the dashboard, fill in the subject and timepoint information in the "Create new survey session" section on the right, and click the "generate new survey session" button.

 - The next page will show you a link that you can cut and paste into an email to the study subject; it also has a large green button which you can use to start the survey session immediately (e.g., if you are following these steps on a tablet in clinic, and want to hand the tablet directly to the subject so they can fill out the surveys at that time).

 Once a survey session is created, it will be listed in the Survey Sessions table on the study dashboard.
 Each session has a small blue "i" icon next to it; clicking this icon will show you details about the session (e.g., the timepoint), and also contains the unique link to the session.
 (If you find you need to copy this link, for example to re-send to a subject, you can right-click it and copy it.)

 Moving Scribe data into Labmatrix

-So long as there's an ACT subject in Labmatrix with the custom ID used to configure a survey session, the session will be automatically imported into Labmatrix within 30 minutes of the subject confirming its completion.
+So long as there's an ACT subject in Labmatrix with the subject code used to configure a survey session, the session will be automatically imported into Labmatrix within 30 minutes of the subject confirming its completion.